-The Homer Fund has awarded
+The Homer Fund has awarded 76 million+ in associate assistance since launching in 1999

 SPOTLIGHT: EASING THE FINANCIAL BURDEN OF A MEDICAL EMERGENCY

 Soon after joining The Home Depot, Ray Ferry learned about The Homer Fund and began donating.
 As a veteran, he saw parallels between the company's core value of taking care of our people and ideals he practiced during his 20 years in the military as a medic.